decentralized-identity/keri/docs/Q-and-A.md

 Includes the mapping CNAME like, it also contain the witness data\
 The KES is never signed by the controller of the AID\
 {TBW}

+#### KERI Implementation/Improvement Docs
+Or KIDs.
+These docs are modular so teams of contributors can independently work and create PRs of individual KIDs; KIDs answer the question "how we do it".
+We add commentary to the indivudual KIDs that elaborate on the _why_.
+It has been split from the _how_ to not bother implementors with the _why_.

 #### Level of Assurance
 LOA; Identity and other trust decisions are often not binary.
 They are judgement calls.
 Any time that judgement is not a simple “Yes/No” answer, you have the option for levels of assurance.